Surgery to Treat Lung Cancer

 Most patients can expect to stay in the hospital for around 4-5 days after lung surgery before being discharged home.
 Your actual hospital stay may be slightly shorter or longer depending on your specific procedure and recovery.

 Removing a lobe results in some loss of lung capacity and function.
 However, the remaining lung can compensate well.
-Therefore, you should not notice major breathing issues with normal daily activities, unless you plan vigorous exercise like running long distances.
+You should not notice major breathing issues with normal daily activities, unless you plan vigorous exercise like running long distances.
 In general, home oxygen is not required long-term after lung surgery.

 As with any major operation, there are some risks and complications that can occur after lung surgery: